Yields 26 cream puffs.

-This is a foolproof recipe which results with beautifully light and crispy pastry every time.
-The only trick is to measure out the ingredients precisely.
-Cream puffs are best eaten the same day.
-They can be stored in the refrigerator for up to 3 days, but the pastry will soften and lose it’s crispiness.
-To serve, you can either dust the cream puffs with some powdered sugar, or cover with a chocolate glaze.
+This is a foolproof recipe that yields perfectly light and crispy pastry every time.
+The only trick is to precisely measure out the ingredients.
+Cream puffs are best eaten the same day they are made.
+They can be refrigerated for up to three days, but the pastry will soften and lose its crispiness.
+To serve, either dust the cream puffs with powdered sugar or drizzle with chocolate glaze.

 For the Pâte à Choux.